Themed Housing & Living Learning Communities

 ROTC Themed Community

-Men and women aspiring to be leaders and officers in the Air Force will live in Maverick Village.
-Students will benefit from living with like-minded students in the ROTC Themed Community and being part of the friendly, larger Maverick Village community.
+Students aspiring to be leaders and officers in the Air Force will benefit from living with like-minded students in the ROTC Themed Community and being part of the friendly, larger Maverick Village community.

 Students will have the opportunity to: